 Blocking Specific Users

 The majority of website threats come from specific enemy countries.
-After you learn the pattern of threats and their origin of source, you can specifically block total traffic from the users belonging to that particular country.
+After you learn the pattern of threats and their source origin, you can specifically block total traffic from the users of that particular country.
 It is done by blocking IP addresses from particular areas.

 The users will be allowed in read-only mode, meaning that they will still view all content, but they will neither register on these websites nor submit comments.
 This prevents them from attempting any login methods hence no threat of DDoS attacks.